Many older adults want to stay in their homes and age in place. But you may have concerns about their safety or ability to maintain daily activities.

 Assisting with grocery lists and shopping

 Prep such as chopping vegetables and measuring ingredients ahead of time

 Maintaining a garden

 Additional options include:

-- Arrange for neighbors to stop by, check in
+Arrange for neighbors to stop by, and check in.

-- Help your loved one learn to use face chat/video call features and schedule them family and friends a couple times a week (especially multigenerational)
+Help your loved one learn to use face chat/video call features and schedule them with family and friends a couple of times a week (especially multigenerational).

 Ability to communicate issues immediately

 The communication technology available today is exceptional and the more you can employ with your loved one without frightening or confusing them, the better.
 Smart devices, smart wearables (like trackers and watches), personal emergency response systems (PERS), active home monitoring systems (voice, video), passive home monitoring systems (without voice, video), and remote patient monitoring (RPM) help you stay plugged in and help your loved one reach out quickly.

 No content in this app, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.